vanboefer/lint_ii/index.md

 ## Introduction

 - **LiNT-II** analyzes Dutch text readability using four linguistic features: word frequency, syntactic dependency length, information density (number content words per clause), and proportion of concrete vs abstract nouns. [*Read more*](#linguistic-features)
 - **LiNT-II** outputs a readability score between 0-100; the higher the score is, the more difficult the text is.
-The scores can be mapped to four difficulty levels: a text of Level 1 is understandable for about 85\% of adult Dutch readers, while a text of Level 4 is understandable for about 18\% of adult Dutch readers. [*Read more*](#formula-scores-and-diffculty-levels)
+The scores can be mapped to four difficulty levels: a text of Level 1 is estimated to be difficult for 14\% of adult Dutch readers, while a text of Level 4 is estimated to be difficult for 78\% of adult Dutch readers. [*Read more*](#formula-scores-and-diffculty-levels)
 - **LiNT-II** scores and levels are based on an empirical comprehension study, where understanding of different texts was assessed using a *cloze test* (fill-in missing words).
 The study involved 120 texts; 2700 Dutch high-school students participated. [*Read more*](#lint-and-lint-ii)
 - For code and usage, please refer to the [GitHub repo](https://github.com/vanboefer/lint_ii).